Use file plan to manage retention labels

 You can bulk-create retention labels by importing the relevant information from a spreadsheet.

-You can export the information from existing retention labels for analysis and offline collaboration, or for bulk-editing.
+You can export the information from existing retention labels for analysis and offline collaboration.

 More information about the retention labels is displayed to make it easier to see into and across the settings of all your retention labels from one view.